 For a major outage, Apps will require manual intervention to failover to a different Stack in a healthy region.
 If you need a new Dedicated Stack provisioned as above, deploying your App to the new Stack will be equivalent to deploying it from scratch.
 If you maintain a Dedicated Stack in another region to be prepared in advance for a regional failure, there are several things you can do to speed the failover process.

 You can deploy your production App's code to a second Aptible App on the backup Stack.
 Keeping the code and configuration in sync with your production Stack will allow you to failover to this App more quickly.
-To save costs you can also scale all Services on this backup App to 0 Containers.
+To save costs, you can also scale all Services on this backup App to 0 Containers.
 In this case, failover will require scaling each Service up from 0 before redirecting traffic to this App.
-Optimizing your App image to minimize startup time will speed this process.
+Optimizing your App image to minimize startup time will speed up this process.

 🎯 Deploy Apps to your backup Dedicated Stack

 🎯 Provision Endpoints on your backup Dedicated Stack

 The options for preparing for a major outage are the same as for other outages, restore a Backup or failover to a Replica.
 The main difference here is that the resulting Database would be on a Stack in a different region and you'd have to continue operating on this Stack indefinitely or fail back over to the original Stack once it was back online.